 Agencies may have a compelling business reason for the use of shared accounts.
-These may include Anonymous, Guest and Temporary Employee (such relieving a receptionist) credentials.
-It may not be possible to attribute the use of such accounts to a specific person.
+These may include anonymous, guest and temporary employee credentials.

-As shared accounts are non user-specific, agencies will need to determine an appropriate method of attributing actions undertaken by such accounts to specific personnel.
-For example, a logbook may be used to document the date and time that a person takes responsibility for using a shared account and the actions logged against the account by the system.
+As shared accounts are non-entity specific, agencies will need to determine an appropriate method for attributing actions undertaken using such accounts to specific personnel, and these are recorded or documented.

-16.1.34.C.01.
-Control System Classifications(s): All Classifications; Compliance: Must [CID:1837]
+16.1.28.C.01.
+Control System Classifications(s): All Classifications; Compliance: Must [cid:1837]

-If agencies choose to allow shared, non user-specific accounts they MUST ensure that an independent means of determining the identification of the system user is implemented.
+If agencies choose to allow shared, non user-specific accounts they MUST ensure that an independent means of determining the identification of the system user is implemented and logged.